googleapis/google-cloud-cpp/doc/packaging.md

 #### nlohmann_json library

-The project depends on the on nlohmann_json library.
+The project depends on the nlohmann_json library.
 We use CMake to install it as this installs the necessary CMake configuration files.
-Note that this is a header-only library, and folks often install it manually, that may work, but leaves you without support for CMake pkg-config.
+Note that this is a header-only library, and often installed manually.
+This leaves your environment without support for CMake pkg-config.

 ```bash
 cd $HOME/Downloads